srinukesari/AI_DecisionTree/README.md

     ```bash
     pip install numpy scikit-learn
     ```
+3.Install the necessary packages pytorch:
+    ```bash
+    pip install torch torchvision torchaudio
+    ```

-3. If there are other packages used in the project, install them as well.
+4. If there are other packages used in the project, install them as well.
 For example:
     ```bash
     pip install pandas matplotlib
     ```